rapidsai/deployment/source/platforms/databricks.md

 ![Screenshot of the Databricks compute page](../images/databricks-create-compute.png)

-In order to launch a GPU node uncheck **Use Photon Acceleration** and select `15.4 LTS ML (includes Apache Spark 3.5.0, GPU, Scala 2.12)` runtime version.
+In order to launch a GPU node uncheck **Use Photon Acceleration** and select any `15.x` or `16.x` ML runtime with GPU support.
+For example for long-term support releases you could select the `15.4 LTS ML (includes Apache Spark 3.5.0, GPU, Scala 2.12)` runtime version.

 The "GPU accelerated" nodes should now be available in the **Node type** dropdown.